masonmahaffey/News-Aggregator/README.md

 **Role:** Dungeon Master - Data wizard - MVP

-**Contributions:** Designed the top news and business pages.
-Built layout from scratch.
-General styling throughout website.
-Troubleshooting.
-Helping everyone who gets stuck with ease.
+**Contributions:** Led team to timely completion of project.
+Built layout of website from scratch with Mason.
+Designed the top news and business pages to incorporate a continuously updating stocks page.
+Implemented a dynamic search bar that highlights user inputs and marks "read" articles.
+Created a mobile-friendly version of Upd8ed utilizing icons in the nav bar when viewing size is reduced.
+Provided a sharing link to Facebook for all articles.
+Flawless backup styling throughout website.
+Updated task cards on Taiga to reflect project progress.
+Resolved coding challenges team members faced throughout the project.
+Conceptualized logo.

 * [Mason Mahaffey](https://github.com/mason0958)

 **Role:** THE MSON.object idea genius

-**Contributions:**  Initial project idea.
-Global news.
-Planning.
-Development.
+**Contributions:** World news page along with region-specific articles.
+Developed initial project concept with Paul.
+Outlined with detail the project from beginning to completion.
+Set up a Taiga account for the group to manage the development process and document issues.
+Assigned tasks for each team member based on their strengths.
 Suggestion for features to add.
-Backend knowledge.
-App name.
+Backend consultant.

 * [Anna Sedlar](https://github.com/annasedlar)

-**Role:** Packers gurl
+**Role:** Packers gurl - Sports Data Analyst

-**Contributions:** Sports page.
-Slider for sports page.
+**Contributions:** Created and styled the sports page.
+Populated sports page with content by working with the external API.
+Displayed articles in an organized manner and used a slider to display the top 5 articles from a single source, with focus on visual appeal.
+Updated task cards on Taiga to reflect progress of project.
+Pitched ideas to style navbar.

 * [Connie Dang](https://github.com/dangconnie)

-**Role:**

-**Contributions:** Entertainment page.
-Weather widget.
-README file.
+**Role:** Wordsmith - Mediator - Task Manager

+**Contributions:** Functioning weather widget that takes user input to display the latest weather based on location.
+Pinterest-inspired entertainment page dsplaying the latest articles from each source as extracted from the API.
+Planned, wrote and revised README file to incorporate code changes.
+Developed all-encompassing slogan.
+Incorporated feedback and made adjustments to design of page.

+**I want to help out!**

-If you would like to report an issue with our code or a suggest a way to improve it, simply contact one of us.
-We are always looking for ways to improve!
+*If you would like to report an issue with our code or a suggest a way to improve it, simply contact one of us.
+We are always looking for ways to improve!*

 If you would like to contribute to our project, we are looking to add the the following: